The online ISSN of the Journal of Risk Analysis and Crisis Response is 2210-8505.

 The print ISSN of the Journal of Risk Analysis and Crisis Response is 2210-8491.

 The Journal of Risk Analysis and Crisis Response is a quarterly journal which publishes 4 issues per year in March, June, September & December.

-The Journal of Risk Analysis and Crisis Response is currently indexed in the Google Scholar, CNKI SCHOLAR, DOAJ, MIAR, CrossRef, GETIT@YALE (Yale University Library) and EBSCO.
+The Journal of Risk Analysis and Crisis Response is currently indexed in the Google Scholar, CNKI Scholar, DOAJ, MIAR, CrossRef, GETIT@YALE (Yale University Library), EBSCO and Scopus.

 Open Access & Publication Fees

 All articles on the journal are “gold” open access and therefore freely available in perpetuity from the moment of publication with a Creative Commons (CC) end-user license attached.
 No fees will be charged for articles and no surcharges will apply for the length of an article, for illustrations and figures (including color figures), and for supplementary data unless noted otherwise (refer to a publication’s Author Guidelines for further details).